 You can request for EAD expedite approval with financial loss as the reason but chances of its acceptance are very low unless you have any medical emergency along with financial loss.

-USCIS rejects the requests even if you have job offer that might expire if you do not get EAD approval.
+USCIS rejects the requests even if you have a job offer that might expire if you do not get EAD approval.

-USCIS can take up-to 45 days to approve your EAD once they have accepted your EAD expedite request.
+USCIS can take up to 45 days to approve your EAD once they have accepted your EAD expedite request.
 Practically, we have seen approvals within 10 days.

 The chances of EAD expedite approval with Congressman help are very good.

 USCIS does not approve EAD expedite request unless you have a real emergency other than job loss.
 You will have to provide documents to prove your claim.
 The final decision to expedite the request rests with USCIS.